Tigers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total seven times.

-- The Tigers have compiled a 1-1-0 record against the runline over their previous 10 matchups (oddsmakers set runlines in two of those games).
+- The Tigers have a 1-1-0 record against the spread over their previous 10 matchups (oddsmakers set runlines in two of those games).

 Tigers Betting Records & Stats

-- The Tigers have won in four, or 30.8%, of the 13 contests they have been named as odds-on underdogs this year.
+- The Tigers have been underdogs in 14 games this season and have come away with the win five times (35.7%) in those contests.

-- This season, Detroit has won three of its nine games, or 33.3%, when it's the underdog by at least +125 on the moneyline.
+- Detroit has a record of 3-6 in games where bookmakers have it as underdogs of at least +125 on the moneyline.

-- The Tigers have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Tigers have a 44.4% chance of pulling out a win.

-- Detroit's games have gone over the total in eight of its 13 chances.
+- So far this season, Detroit and its opponents have hit the over in nine of its 14 games with a total.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.